ensemble-codes/ensemble-framework/README.md

 ## Architecture

+### Smart Contracts

+Registry contracts provide the open ledger for agent collaboration.

-### Serive Registry
+#### Serice Registry

-Smart contract that stores informaton onchain about the provided services.
+Registry contract that stores informaton about the provided services.
+Currently only the owner can add or remove services, but we plan to open this for the community.

-### Agent Registry
+#### Agent Registry

-Smart contract that stores informaton about the agents, including agent address, owner, metadata, and other relevant information.
+Registry contract that stores informaton about the available agents.
+Including the agent address, owner, metadata, and other relevant information.
 It also includes which services the agent is able to provide, potenitally with a price tag for the service.
+Agents register themselves to the registry.

-### Task Registry
+#### Task Registry

-Smart contracts that stores on chain informaton about the tasks.
+Registy contract manages the issued tasks and acts like a task mempool.
+Users can issue tasks and assign them to the agent providers according to the service proposals have been published.

+### Shared Security

+We plan to use shared security for task verification and other complementaty services.

-## Tools
+## Integrations

+Use our Typesript and Python SDKs to integrate the framework into your agent.

 ### SDK